 - Negotiating without the right skills

-When software engineers enroll at our programs at Interview Kickstart, they do so to approach their job searches in a planned and structured manner.
-Their ultimate goal is to succeed at tough tech interviews to land lucrative offers from FAANG or other top tech companies.
+Software engineers and developers enroll at Interview Kickstart to guide them with strategy, planning and execution for their technical interview preparation.
+Their ultimate goal is to succeed at challenging tech interviews and land lucrative offers from FAANG or other top tech companies.

-In order to help them achieve their goal, we draw their attention to the common mistakes software engineers make when it comes to salary negotiations.
-As part of our career skills training programs, we coach them on how to avoid making these mistakes by developing the right negotiation strategies and skills.
+To help them achieve their goal, one of the major components of our training is to draw their attention to the common mistakes software engineers make when it comes to salary negotiations.
+As part of our career skills training programs, we coach our students on how to avoid making these mistakes by developing the right negotiation strategies and skills.

 - Assuming this is the best the company can do